Yinon-Polak/freqtrade/docs/freqai-configuration.md

 ### Structure

 #### Model
-you can use any pytorch model. here is an example of logistic regression model implementation using pytorch (should be used with nn.BCELoss criterion) for classification tasks.
+You can use any pytorch model. here is an example of logistic regression model implementation using pytorch (should be used with nn.BCELoss criterion) for classification tasks.

 ```python
 import torch.nn as nn